Our Tests

 Plasma Test

-Our Plasma test is a metatranscriptomic (RNA sequencing) plasma or serum test that identifies and quantifies all living microorganisms in the sample.
-This includes RNA viruses (human, plant, and phages).
-The test can also identify cell-free RNAs.
+Our Plasma test is a metatranscriptomic (RNA sequencing) plasma or serum test that identifies and quantifies all living microorganisms in the sample, including RNA viruses (human, plant, and phages).
+It can also identify cell-free RNAs.

-• The samples for this test must be collected by a phlebotomist, as it requires a venous blood draw and centrifugation
+• Samples must be collected by a phlebotomist, requiring a venous blood draw and centrifugation

 • The phlebotomist must be trained to: